 While it is easy to assume that the only impact of crowded and crooked teeth is a lack of self-confidence about your smile and physical appearance, there are several real risks to your overall oral health if your crowded teeth aren’t treated.

-One of the risks is difficulty in maintaining good oral health on all of your teeth.
-When tooth surfaces overlap, the risk of plaque and bacteria accumulating increases, which can lead to decay and cavities that may then require you to get fillings.
+One of the risks is difficulty in maintaining good oral health for all of your teeth.
+When your tooth surfaces overlap, it leads to the risk of plaque and bacteria accumulating increases.
+This accumulation can lead to decay and cavities that may then require you to get fillings.

 Poorly aligned teeth due to crowding can also cause you to experience uneven wearing and chipping due to the lack of alignment and may require cosmetic dentistry to fix chips and cracks.